Time as a Control Dimension in Robot Learning

-\mysubsubsection{Tasks} Our tasks are representative examples to evaluate time-aware policy and demonstrate its performance.
-We expect that our framework can generalize to other related tasks.
-We chose the following tasks since they capture core challenges of real-world manipulation that require temporal precision, stability under contact, dynamic adaptation, and coordination across agents.
-They are also often used as benchmarks for assessing generalizable robot control~\cite{petrenko2023dexpbt, makoviychuk2021isaac, zhu2020robosuite}.
+We selected tasks that capture several key challenges of real-world manipulation, including temporal precision, contact stability, dynamic adaptation, and coordination across agents.
+These task families are also commonly used to evaluate general-purpose robot control~\cite{petrenko2023dexpbt, makoviychuk2021isaac, zhu2020robosuite}.

-\mysubsubsubsection{Cube placing and stacking.} This task is an instance of classical pick-and-place manipulation.
-In real-world setting, we used two variants.
-In cube placing, the robot needs to pick up a cube at a random pose and place it into a box positioned at a random location.
-In cube stacking, the robot must stack one cube atop another, which demands more fine-grained motion control and alignment under contact.
-Both variants are deemed as long-horizon tasks which requires multiple steps to complete.
-An episode succeeds when the cube is placed into the box, or stably stacked on the target cube, while the end-effector is at least 5\,cm away from the source cube.
-Failure will occur if a contact force above 20\,N happens with the table or the maximum episode time is reached.
-We only trained cube stacking in simulation and evaluated both variants in the real world.
+\mysubsubsubsection{Cube placing and stacking} This task instantiates long-horizon pick-and-place manipulation.
+In cube placing, the robot must pick up a cube from a random pose and place it into a box at a random location.
+In cube stacking, the robot must place one cube stably on top of another, which requires finer alignment and greater contact stability.
+A trial is considered successful when the cube is placed into the box or stably stacked on the target cube, and the end-effector is at least 5\,cm away from the source cube.
+Failure occurs if the contact force with the table exceeds 20\,N or the episode times out.
+We trained on cube stacking in simulation and evaluated both variants in the real world.

-\mysubsubsubsection{Granular media pouring.} This task assess manipulation with high contact dynamics, where success depends on controlling many-body interactions.
-The task requires adaptive temporal modulation and continuous correction based on flow feedback.
-In real-world setting, we used two variants similar to the above task.
-The first variant asks the robot to pour the granular particles into a large box while the second variant asks the robot to pour into a small cup.
-We only trained with a single granular particle in simulation.
-During testing, we scaled the number of grains up to 40 to evaluate generalization to unseen dynamic complexity.
-An episode succeeds when all particles are poured into the target container.
-Failure occurs if any particle is missed out, the grasped cup falls down, a force greater than 20\,N is detected on the table, or the maximum episode time is reached.
-An additional failure condition was used for the second variant to prevent the target cub falls.
+\mysubsubsubsection{Granular media pouring} This task evaluates manipulation under high-contact and many-body dynamics.
+The robot must pour granular particles from a cup into a target container, which requires temporal modulation and continuous adaptation to flow behavior.
+In the real world, we used two variants: pouring into a large box and pouring into a small cup.
+Training in simulation used only a single granular particle, whereas testing scaled the number of grains up to 40 to assess generalization to unseen dynamic complexity.
+A trial succeeds if all particles are poured into the target container.
+Failure occurs if any particle is spilled, the cup is dropped, the table contact force exceeds 20\,N, or the episode times out.
+For the small-cup condition, an additional failure criterion prevents the target cup from toppling.